Solve-Geosolutions/gsq_hymap/README.md

 ### **03_convex_hull_computation.ipynb**

-A notebook used to apply a slow, pixel-wise convex hull continuum removal to the hyperspectral data.
+A notebook used to apply a pixel-wise convex hull continuum removal to the hyperspectral data mosaic.

 ![03_convex_hull_computation.ipynb](assets/notebook_3_image.png)